Tokyo Marathon 2027: The Complete Guide for International Runners

 Path 4: Official Tour Operators (Guaranteed Entry in Package)

-For Indian and South Asian runners, check the official Tokyo Marathon website for Asia-region authorized operators.
+The Tokyo Marathon works with authorised international tour operators who hold guaranteed race entries as part of travel packages.
+Entry fee is bundled into the package price.
+For Indian and South Asian runners, check the official Tokyo Marathon website for Asia-region authorised operators.
 This path costs more overall but eliminates lottery uncertainty and simplifies race weekend logistics.

 Bottom line: Worth considering if you want logistics handled and cannot secure charity entry.